waleedGeorgy/Secrets-PassportJS/README.md

     failureRedirect: "/login",
 }));
 ```
-8. Protect routes that should only be accessible by authenticated users using `isAuthenticated()`.
-For example, making sure that only authenticated users are able to access the submit secret page.
+8. Protect routes that should be accessible only by authenticated users using the `.isAuthenticated()` function.
+For example, in the snippet below, I am making sure that only authenticated users are able to access the submit secret page.
 ```js
 app.get("/submit", (req, res) => {
     if(req.isAuthenticated()){